 I had ideas of many places in my mind where I wanted to go but no firm plans of where I wanted to commit.
-There is an underground among long term travelers that I have discovered.
+There is an underground among long-term travelers that I have discovered.
 People that have been out there for a while having adventures, collecting experiences and building an internal database of what they love about the world and the best places to find it.
-I don’t know if it was merely coincidence, karma or my current mindset but, among all the good people that I met that had been there, everyone said I had to go to Chiang Mai in northern Thailand; I would love it and Asia was what I was seeking.
+I don’t know if it was merely a coincidence, karma or my current mindset but, among all the good people that I met that had been there, everyone said I had to go to Chiang Mai in northern Thailand; I would love it, and Asia was what I was seeking.

-I had never been to Asia before but the thought of it did excite me.
+I had never been to Asia before, but the thought of it did excite me.
 Everything I had read or heard about it made it seem mysterious and exotic; almost impenetrable somehow.
 The cultures, the food, the art even the landscapes all seemed so different and a challenge to my western mindset.
 Illogically, I even expected that even gravity might somehow behave differently.
-The more I thought about it the more excited I became.
+The more I thought about it, the more excited I became.
 I had completed a little tentative planning that would make the move simpler but only three days before I left, I bought a ticket.

 It is a strange and exciting experience to pack everything you own onto a commercial airline flight and leave for your new home, not knowing exactly where it will be.
-I was at the airport in Atlanta waiting on a flight to Seoul, Korea that would eventually connect me to Chaing Mai when I finally booked a hotel for a place to base while I looked for something a little more permanent.
+I was at the airport in Atlanta waiting for a flight to Seoul, Korea that would eventually connect me to Chaing Mai when I finally booked a hotel for a place to base while I looked for something a little more permanent.
 I knew no one there and little about my destination but it was exciting.
 I was on my way and beginning year two of LifePart2; my retirement travel adventure.